zacharyyonash/digestabot-examples/README.md

 The workflows create Pull Requests in this repository.

+## Digestabot

+Demonstrates the straightforward usage of `digestabot`.

 ## Chainctl Image Diff

 Runs `chainctl image diff` on the updates made by `digestabot`.